 The student, in consultation with their committee, will select an area of concentration.
 The comprehensive will take the form of a grant-style research report focused on the student’s area of concentration.
 The student will submit the written proposal and be examined orally on the proposal as well as knowledge of the area of concentration.
 The committee will include the student’s thesis supervisor (non-voting member), one member from the Supervisory committee, and two additional members from the Neuroscience faculty.

 The student’s performance will be judged as Pass with Distinction, Pass, or Fail.
 Students who fail will have a second opportunity to take the comprehensive exam.
-More information about the Comprehensive Requirement is available here.
+More information about the Comprehensive Requirement is available hereand also in the Program Handbook.

 All students enrolled in the Neuroscience program are required to have a supervisory committee that will help to direct the student’s research.
 The committee will consist of the student’s research Supervisor and 2-3 additional faculty members from the Neuroscience program.
 The committee will meet at least once per year to review the student’s progress and objectives for the next year.